ntlchs/ntlchs/README.md

 Check out my complete portfolio at [ntlchs.github.io](https://ntlchs.github.io).

-Feel free to reach out to me if you have any questions or if you'd like to collaborate on any exciting projects.
+Please reach out to me if you have any questions or if you'd like to collaborate on any exciting projects.
 Let's create amazing things together!

   <img src="https://media.tenor.com/3HrcAdrKXigAAAAM/cute-kawaii.gif" alt="Kitten" width="250px" />